 - serving as trial counsel for a Russian industrial company involved in a commercial dispute tried in the United States; and

 - representing an NBA team in an arbitration against a player.

 Jack’s cases frequently involve overlapping civil, criminal and regulatory actions.
 He has handled cases brought by numerous U.S. regulators, including the Department of Justice, the SEC, various state attorneys general and the Manhattan District Attorney.
 Many of Jack’s matters are international; he spends a significant amount of time in the United Kingdom and Europe.
 In addition to dealing with U.S. regulators, he has advised clients in proceedings in the U.K., Europe and Hong Kong and has appeared in court in Guernsey, Italy and Norway.
-Also, he has served as an expert on New York law in a case in the High Court of Justice in London.
-The court relied on Jack’s evidence in a reported decision.
+Also, he has served as an expert on U.S. law in a case in the High Court of Justice in London and a case in the Civil Court of Milan (Italy).
+In both cases, the courts relied on Jack’s analysis in reported decisions.

 Jack has been named a “Litigator of the Week” by The American Lawyer; has been recognized by Benchmark Litigation; and was named one of the top 500 Lawyers in America by Lawdragon magazine from 2012 to 2017.
 He is an honorary member of COMBAR, the London commercial barristers’ organization.

 Prior to becoming a lawyer, Jack was a conservation biologist in California and Nevada, where he studied endangered butterflies.